kaleababayneh/zkvote-midnight/README.md

 📊 Available functions: increment, get_count

 You can do one of the following:
-  1. Deploy a new Counter Contract
+  1. Deploy a new Your Contract
-  2. Join an existing Counter Contract
+  2. Join an existing yOUR Contract
   3. Exit
 Which would you like to do?
 ```